Skip to main content

 • Annotation set to foo.xyz456-mycluster.coreweave.app

-Because the Org ID in the annotation (xyz456) does not match the actual Org ID (abc123), the controller treats the entire annotation as short format.
+Because the Org ID in the annotation (xyz456) doesn’t match the actual Org ID (abc123), the controller treats the entire annotation as short format.
 The resulting FQDN is foo.xyz456-mycluster.coreweave.app.abc123-mycluster.coreweave.app, which is unintended.

 To create a wildcard DNS record for a LoadBalancer Service, set the service.beta.kubernetes.io/external-hostname annotation to *.
-This creates a wildcard DNS record for the Service in the format *.abc123-mycluster.coreweave.app.
+The controller creates a wildcard DNS record for the Service in the format *.abc123-mycluster.coreweave.app.

 loadbalancer-wildcard-example.yaml